Avi Loeb’s Statement on UAPs to the House Oversight and Accountability Committee

 To gain better knowledge, scientists must collect new high-quality data.
 The sky and our oceans are not classified.

 The Galileo Project is currently operating a new observatory at Harvard University and constructing two other observatories in other U.S. locations to monitor the entire sky continuously in the infrared, optical, radio and audio.
-We are about to release a new scientific paper, where we used machine-learning algorithms to check whether half a million objects in the sky are all of familiar origin.
+We are about to release a new scientific paper, where we used machine-learning algorithms to check whether half a million objects in the sky are all of a familiar origin.
 A year ago, I led a Galileo Project expedition to the Pacific Ocean which retrieved anomalous millimeter-size droplets from IM1’s crash site.
 Last month, we published a detailed peer-reviewed paper on these findings.
 We are currently planning a second expedition in summer 2025 to find larger pieces within the wreckage of IM1.
 Also in 2025, NSF’s Rubin Observatory in Chile will employ a 3.2 gigapixel camera to survey the entire southern sky every four days.
 Our scientists will be searching for `Oumuamua-like objects and UAPs in its data stream.

 A common question is: “can humanity handle the truth?”
 I regard this question as irrelevant, since it is always beneficial to know the truth about our cosmic neighborhood.
 Humanity went through a similar learning experience when Nicolaus Copernicus and Galileo Galilei used scientific evidence to infer that we are not at the physical center of the Universe.
 Today, this knowledge allows NASA to reach other planets.
 We would never reach these planets if we assumed that they move around the Earth.

 On February 18, 2024, I gave a public lecture in Torun, Poland, the birth town of Nicolaus Copernicus, during an official celebration of 550 years to his birth.
 The title of my lecture was: “The Next Copernican Revolution,” which might imply that we are not at the intellectual center of the Universe.
 In that case, extraterrestrials might serve as better role models for a prosperous future than our elected officials.
-Two days earlier, I made a presentation about the scientific search for extraterrestrial technological civilizations at the 2024 Munich Security Conference.
+Two days earlier, I gave a presentation about the scientific search for extraterrestrial technological civilizations at the 2024 Munich Security Conference.
 The back-to-back scheduling of these events signifies the two facets of UAPs and Unidentified Submerged Objects (USOs), which carry important implications for either national security or our place in the Universe.

 Here’s hoping that federal funding will be allocated to scientific research that will answer open questions on national security and extraterrestrials.
 We owe the answers on both fronts to the public.